Create a proposal

 If you are resubmitting a proposal please make this explicit.
 When you come to create a new proposal you need to select the tick-box 'This is for Continuation or re-submission'.
 The Peer Review Panel will be looking for any descriptions of how you addressed the comments and recommendations they will have made to your original proposal.

 You will then be asked to select the access route for your proposal.
 Normally this will be:

-Other access routes are available - if you require one of these you will normally know which - for example if you are responding to a call for commissioning proposals you would chose Commissioning.
+See the separate descriptions for each, depending on your choice.
+Other access routes are available - if you require one of these you will normally know which - for example if you are responding to a call for commissioning proposals you would choose Commissioning.

 After you select an access route, click 'Finish' and the proposal will be made and give a five digit identifier.